 We represent professional fishermen and their families in litigation cases involving injuries and wrongful death claims, as well as claims about wages and lay shares.

 Commercial fishermen are not covered by state workers’ compensation laws.
 The Jones Act was enacted in 1920 to provide for fishermen and their families who have nowhere to turn for money damages or maintenance and cure following a serious injury or death at sea.
-We are experienced in all areas of the Jones Act and the Commercial Fishing Industry Vessel Safety Act of 1988.
+We are experienced in all areas of the Jones Act and General Maritime Law claims for Unseaworthiness and for Maintenance & Cure.
 Even in unusual circumstances in which you have successfully applied for workers’ compensation benefits, you are still entitled to seek additional damages under the Jones Act.

 Our trial attorneys have extensive experience in all areas of commercial fishing and maritime law.
 Our reputation for excellence serves our clients well among opposing attorneys.
 Our experience is virtually unsurpassed in litigation areas involving commercial use of the sea and waterways.
 Most recently, our representation of an injured seaman led to another major victory in the United States Supreme Court: Stewart v.
 Dutra Const.
 Co., 543 U.S. 481 (2005), which served to expand the rights of injured seamen nationwide.